zeroflucs-given/charybdis/README.md

 Upserts are operations that can either insert or update data.
 They're essentially an `update` that doesn't check if the data already exists.
 This allows for fire-and-forget data writing, where you don't want to read existing data first.
-This generally should be used in scenarios where the consequences of writing data over the top of existing data has no material consequence and no secutity implications.
+This generally should be used in scenarios where the consequences of writing data over the top of existing data has no material consequence and no security implications.

 WithSimpleIf and WithConditionalUpdate options should not be used with Upserts as this will prevent them falling back to an insert if the row is not found.